qperfect-io/qleo/docs/manual/noise.rst

     ├── M @ q[4], c[4]
     └── M @ q[5], c[5]

-Note how bit-flip error (:class:`~mimiqcircuits.PauliX`) is added at the beginning for state preparation/reset errors and right before measuring for measurement errors.
+Note how bit-flip error (:class:`~qleo.PauliX`) is added at the beginning for state preparation/reset errors and right before measuring for measurement errors.

 Adding noise to all gates of the same type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Usually, when adding noise to a circuit, the same type of noise is added to each instance of a given gate.
-Instead of adding noise channels one by one, you can use :meth:`~mimiqcircuits.Circuit.add_noise`.
+Instead of adding noise channels one by one, you can use :meth:`~qleo.Circuit.add_noise`.
 It takes several parameters:

 .. doctest:: python